lgngrvs/logangraves.com/posts/identities.md

 Tags:
 Type: page

-> This is a reproduction of the [identities.txt](static/identities.txt) file, but using formatting to make it nice and readable, since despite some effor the plain text is not.
+> This is a reproduction of the [identities.txt](static/identities.txt) file, but using formatting to make it nice and readable, since despite some effort the plain text is not.
 It contains various accounts that aren't available for proof through keybase/keyoxide, so instead I am posting them on here.

 > To verify this file, download [the plain text version](static/identities.txt) and [the signature](static/identities.txt.sig).